Service Project – News

 When I travel to the Sacramento area (1.5 hours drive away), the number of homeless people I see is overwhelming and, frankly, confronting to me.

-During a particularly hot spell this past July (days and days of 108+ degrees), a friend read in the Sacramento paper that the city was ceasing water delivery to the homeless.
-They suggested this could be an opportunity to deliver water and other essentials to some folks.
+During a particularly hot spell this past July (days and days of 108+ degrees), a friend read in the Sacramento paper that the city was ceasing water delivery to the homeless camps.
+They suggested this could be an opportunity to deliver water to the camps and other essentials to some folks.

 We did some quick calculations and determined that we could take 60 one—gallon bottles of water, PB&J sandwiches, string cheese, hard candies, wash clothes, and ice cubes in Ziplocks per trip.